 Another way of doing that is to ask your customers to recommend you to someone they might know and need your services.
 In the event that you made some great memories working with them, and they loved the work you did, there is no damage is sending your customer an email inquiring as to whether they know any individual who they think might likewise want to work with you.

 Some of the time they don’t and that is alright.
 But if they do, it can open up opportunities for you to have worked as a fashion photographer.

-Instagram, the application we can't live without!
-We can't forget about that while talking of fashion.
+Instagram, the application we can’t live without!
+We can’t forget about that while talking about fashion.
 It has become the front stage for photographers to showcase their work and gain recognition.

 You might be surprised at how the platform can bring you some amazing customers.
 Yes!
 You can find a lot of your customers through Instagram.

 The best way to start out with Instagram to find customers is by using tags, locations, and then targeting their email and DMS.
 This way you can pursue them.
 You can find a lot of brands and stores that might be needing your services.

 Start following the accounts that you think are the best or you think might be willing to give you work and try connecting with them.
 Postpositive comments on their posts and follow their journey to get a better idea about them.
 Not just customers, but you can also build contacts with others in the industry.